 My name is Jan Swan, and I am an anesthesiologist.
 I volunteer at HTC because it allows me to share the wealth of my education.
 I have time to sit and listen, look and see, share a problem and give compassion.
 It allows the spread of health and spiritual knowledge unhitched from the rabid business of my usual medical life.
 I have joy when working beside my beloved peers.
 I also learn and gain new information weekly about medicine, the profession to which I am dedicated and indebted.

-I am the wife of an amazing husband, Jerry, and a mom to three.
-I have been a nurse for 17 years and a nurse practitioner for 11 of those years.
+I am a wife to an amazing husband, Jerry, and a mom to three children.
+I have been a nurse for 19 years and a nurse practitioner for 13 of those years.
 I love serving at Heal the City free clinic.
-As a provider, I have the opportunity to share God’s love and hope as I partner with our patients, and their families, in their health journey by offering them treatment, guidance, teaching, prayer, encouragement, and sharing God’s love.
+As a provider, I have the opportunity to share God’s love and hope as I partner with our patients, and their families, in their health journeys by offering them treatment, guidance, teaching, prayer, encouragement, and celebration.
 The adversities, circumstances and battles that our patients have overcome, or are trying to overcome, are a blessing and inspiration to me daily.
 I am blessed to be a part of a staff who’s work is to build God’s Kingdom and who is reaching out to offer God’s hope in their brokenness, not only in their health and healing, but investing in their lives as a whole person.
 Isaiah 61

 I started at Heal the City as a Spanish translator, but being at this clinic week after week has inspiried me to attend nursing school.
 Heal the City has brought a multitude of blessings to my life, all of which have steered me in a more positive direction overall.